The WHO said clashes in the West Bank have left more than 5,200 people, including 800 children, injured, causing a health crisis.

 The UN health agency has highlighted increased violence in the West Bank, including East Jerusalem, since the conflict between the Islamist Hamas movement and Israel broke out on October 7, 2023.

 So far in the West Bank, this conflict has claimed the lives of 521 Palestinians, including 126 children.
-According to Palestinian officials, this number is even higher.
+This number is even higher according to statistics from Palestinian officials.

-The WHO said the conflict in the region has also left more than 5,200 people, including 800 children, injured, increasing the need for emergency treatment in already strained health facilities.
+The WHO said the conflict in the region has also left more than 5,200 people, including 800 children, injured, increasing the need for emergency treatment at already strained health facilities.

-From October 7, 2023 to May 28, 2024, WHO recorded 480 attacks in the West Bank, including attacks on health facilities and ambulances, and detention of health workers and patients.
+From October 7, 2023, to May 28, 2024, WHO recorded 480 attacks in the West Bank, including attacks on medical facilities and ambulances, and detention of medical staff and patients.

 In addition, the closure of checkpoints, increasing insecurity, as well as sieges and closures of entire communities are making movement within the West Bank increasingly restricted and access to care more difficult than ever.

 According to the WHO, health workers have received only half their salaries for nearly a year and 45% of essential medicines are out of stock.
-Hospitals are currently operating at around 70% capacity.
+Hospitals are currently operating at only about 70% capacity.

 WHO calls for immediate protection of civilians and strengthening of health care systems in the West Bank.